/ Who we are

 Alan joined the Maritime and Coastguard Agency as Chief Executive in July 2010.
 This followed a career in the Royal Navy that culminated in the post of Second Sea Lord and Commander-in-Chief, Naval Home Command, in the rank of Vice Admiral.
 In his seagoing years he commanded 4 warships, including the aircraft carriers HMS Illustrious and HMS Ark Royal.
 He was appointed CBE in 2003 and KCB in 2009.
 Alan is a qualified secondary-level teacher and a current school governor.
 He is President of the Royal Navy Physical Training Branch Association, Honorary Vice-President of Royal Navy Football, a Younger Brother of Trinity House, an Associate Fellow of the Nautical Institute, a Trustee of the New Theatre Royal in Portsmouth and a Trustee of the Marine Society and Sea Cadets.

-Chief Inspector of Air Accident, AAIB
+Chief Inspector of Accident Investigations, AAIB

 Crispin joined the AAIB as Chief Inspector in January 2017 following a career in the Army including senior appointments as an Aviation Commander, Commanding Officer of the Rotary Wing Test and Evaluation Squadron and as Head of Military Air Accident Investigation Branch.
 In 2015, he established and was the first Head of the Defence Accident Investigation Branch.